TheStaticMage/firebot-mage-credits-generator/README.md

 ## Alternatives

 This project was inspired by [CaveMobster's firebot-setup-end-credits script](https://github.com/CaveMobster/firebot-setup-end-credits), which implements an end-credits screen entirely with a Firebot setup (and no custom scripting).
+See also [@arblane's credits-firebot-setup](https://github.com/arblane/credits-firebot-setup) which achieves the same without a browser source.